kaBeech/tensort/README.md

 Let's take our base Robustsort example above and make it recursive.

 First, instead of using a 3-bit Bytesize, we will use a logarithmic Bytesize.
 Then, instead of using our Supersort directly as our SubAlgorithm, we will use Robustsort itself to sort the records.

 At the base case, this Robustsort will have a Bytesize of 3.
 If the logarithmic Bytesize of the input list is greater than 27, then the SubAlgorithm of the top-level Robustsort will be a recursive Robustsort with a logarithmic Bytesize.

 The number 27 is chosen because we want a number that has a natural log that is close to 3 (27's is about 3.3) and since 3 ^ 3 = 27, it is easy to sort lists of 27 elements in groups of 3.

 This recursive version of Robustsort is more tailored to large input lists (it doesn't add another layer of recursion until the input list is is longer than 500 billion elements), but differences can be noticed when sorting smaller lists as well.

 We now have the standard form of Robustsort: a potentially recursive Tensort with a 3-bit base case using a Supersort adjudicating Bubblesort, Exchangesort, and Permutationsort as its base SubAlgorithm.

 Well that's pretty cool!
 But I wonder... can we make this more robust, if we relax the rules just a little more?

 <!-- (image4) -->

 Of course we can!
 And we will.
-To do so, we will simply replace Permutationsort with another newly-named sorting algorithm: Magicsort!
+To do so, we will replace Permutationsort with another newly-named sorting algorithm: Magicsort!

 ### Magicsort